What's important to you

 We believe having the right protection in place can be the cornerstone of a holistic financial plan, yet is a need that is often overlooked.
 Thanks to our existing relationships with Scottish Widows and Legal & General we could help provide financial protection for you and your family.

-But what makes us unique is that we won't charge you payment or commission when you purchase protection products.
+But what makes us different is that we won't charge you payment or commission when you purchase protection products.

 By removing commission payments, the amount it costs for the insurer to cover you is the price you'll pay.
 It's important to us that we invest our time to help address the protection gap that exists in the UK today.